|The Thomas Legion

 and then to the Confederacy.
 And according to O.R., 1, 53, p.
 314 and census records of the time, slavery wasn't an issue for Cherokee

 According to Neely, North Carolina's Eastern Band

-were later murdered by their relatives because they had betrayed Thomas.
-The Indians that had joined the Union Army not only fought against their brothers,
+later murdered by their relatives because they had betrayed Thomas.
+The Cherokee who had joined the Union Army not only fought against their brothers,

 but after the War were credited for returning to the mountains with the dreaded smallpox.
 Captured Confederate Cherokee, however, had been held in Federal prison

-and measles were responsible for most of the Cherokee killed during the war.
-And after the war, smallpox killed more than one hundred Cherokees.
-(See Thomas's letter concerning smallpox.)
+responsible for most of the Cherokee fatalities during the war, and subsequently smallpox killed

-President Jefferson Davis's Cousin and Friend
+President Jefferson Davis' Cousin and Friend

 "North Carolina cannot remain much longer stationary; she must write her destiny either under

 the flag of Mr. Lincoln and aid to coerce the south or unite with the south to resist and defend their rights."
 William Holland Thomas to his wife, January 1, 1861.
 John